PAY RANGE: EP18

 One year experience in communications, creative marketing or public relations work for a governmental agency.

-One year of experience at the full performance level in communications, creative marketing or public relations work for a governmental agency.
+One year of experience above the trainee level in communications, creative marketing or public relations work for a governmental agency.

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources which includes the specific experience and possession of a bachelor's degree as an educational minimum.